 Why I’m Making Churro Bread Pudding

 Shortly after getting engaged, my fiance and I had an engagement party.
-We bought around 40 churros from Costco for our party, and ended up coming home with 10-15 leftovers at the end of the day.
+I bought around 40 churros from Costco for my party, and ended up coming home with 10-15 leftovers at the end of the day.

-Since we knew they would go stale before we could indulge in all of them, we decided to turn them into a churro bread pudding!
+Since I knew they would go stale before I could indulge in all of them, I decided to turn them into a churro bread pudding!